 There are two options to solve these issues:

-- If caching the data is a requirement, there are some extra
+If caching the data is a requirement, there are some extra considerations:

-- The cache must be populated using a user with no restrictions.
+The cache must be populated using a user without restrictions in the underlying database.
 Thus, the standard approach where the first query fills the cache and it expires using the TTL is not valid.
 Schedule the queries that load the cache and execute them with a user with no restrictions.